WillEccles/cpp-seminar/Week-1/Journal.md

 ### Standard Out - Printing to the console

 This is a very simple concept.
 First of all, under your `#include`s, you can put `using namespace std;`.
 This means that you can just say things like `cout` and `cin` and `string` without using `std::` before it.
 Since best practice is to use `std::` before everything, I did it this week.
 However, in the future, I will not be doing that.
 I will just use `namespace std`.
 Keep that in mind.
+Also, during this journal, I will not use `std::` in small code examples because it will simply waste space.

 So to print to the console, you simply use a stream called `std::cout`.
 Since it is a stream, you must use the bitwise shift operators to put things in it.
 When you put a line into this stream, it can be made of any data type that can be put in a stream.
 When you print to it, you have to put an end of line charachter (`"\n"` or `std::endl`) at the end of each line or the next thing printed to the console will still be on the same line.